ISSOtm/hUGEDriver/Documentation/effects.md

 ## 4 - Vibrato

+Rapidly waves the pitch close to the current one.

+**Argument format:** $xy, where `x` is the "speed" and `y` the "depth".
+The higher the speed.
+There is a special case: `$00` will use the previous vibrato's arguments *and not reset it*.

+**Note:** Using this right after a portamento will perform the vibrato around that frequency, not around the original note's.

 ## 5 - Set master volume

 Changes the master volume by writing to `NR50`.
 Which channel this is called on is irrelevant.